w3f/Grants-Program/applications/bdwallet.md

 Unlike other wallets, we also support centralized wallets which we call `cloud wallets`.
 Through the cloud wallet, we provide users with functions such as project rating, easy-to-operate staking, and DeFI vaults.
 Currently, the cloud wallets has served over 70,000 blockchain industry users.

+Cloud wallets can be considered as wallet implementations with partial centralization features, keeping their cryptocurrency for users, similar to "PayPal".
+Cloud wallets exist to reduce users who have no experience in using cryptocurrency wallets.
+They don’t need to know any implementation details about the wallet, such as mnemonic words, secret keys, etc., users can directly transfer and receive encrypted currency through the account registered in our cloud wallet (the account may be a mobile phone number or email) And use other services, it is more friendly to novice users.
+According to our research, many users in China have this requirement.
+They need a simple and easy-to-use wallet and don't need to record mnemonics and secret keys by themselves.

+And we also have HD wallet to choose from to meet the needs of high-end users.

 Now, we intend to fully support the Polkadot ecosystem and contribute to the prosperity of the Polkadot ecosystem

 ### Overview